Community/Feral Cat TNR

 “Community Cat” is used to describe any free-roaming, outdoor cat.
 They are often referred to as “feral” cats even though some are not truly feral.
 Some community cats are not socialized with people, while others are friendly and may have been lost or abandoned by their previous families.
 Because they live outside, and are oftentimes fed and cared for by one or more neighbors, they’re called “community cats.”
 Community cats are protected under the City of Evansville Animal Control Ordinance as of July 2015.

-• Withhold food on the morning of surgery, but continue to provide fresh water.
+Withhold food on the morning of surgery, but continue to provide fresh water.

-Surgery costs $55 for female cats and $40 for male cats.
-This includes 2 vaccinations for community cats in traps.
+All patients will receive spay/neuter surgery, a rabies vaccination, and an FVRCP vaccination depending on age.
+Cats’ left ears will be tipped for future identification.
+Surgery costs $45 for female and male cats.
+For community cats specifically, this includes 2 vaccinations.
 Additional optional products are available at the time of surgery such as parasite treatment, FeLV/FIV testing, and microchipping.
-See a price list of additional services here.
+Pricing for those services can be found here.

 If the cat lives primarily outdoors, then yes!
 But first, check for 2 things.